-Fun Language Development Activities You Can Do with Your Preschooler
+Fun Language Development Activities to Do With Your Preschooler

 Many years ago while I was in school, I had the chance to co-lead a preschool language stimulation class.
-It was a lot of hard work and it taxed my brain to come up with fun and creative ways to stimulate minds and provide language enrichment experiences for 8 or 9 youngsters every single day.
+It was a lot of hard work and it taxed my brain to come up with fun and creative ways to stimulate minds and provide language enrichment experiences for eight or nine youngsters every single day.